csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 The `Skater` class contains three constructors:

 * `roster`- serves to add a new Skater to the team list using only their roster information through the use of the super class's constructor.
 All play information will be set to zero (i.e. if a new player has signed to the team during the pre-season)
-* `recreation`- serves to add a new Skater, this time including both roster and play information using the super class's constructor and additonal play information passed as parameters. (i.e. if a player gets traded to a new team mid-season, they will keep their pre-existing stats)
+* `recreation`- serves to add a new Skater, this time including both roster and play information using the super class's constructor and additional play information passed as parameters. (i.e. if a player gets traded to a new team mid-season, they will keep their pre-existing stats)
 * `copy`- copies an existing `Skater` object and its pre-existing values into a new, identical object

 The `Skater` class contains the following assessors: